- Rust 91%

 The wire surface uses two layered vocabularies:

 channel,message.
-The collab snapshot's tables, handler module symbols, and CSS classes still carry these names (the post-v1 cleanup that dropsaskama_templateson_uiwill rename them).
+The collab snapshot's tables, handler module symbols, and CSS classes still carry these names.

 ticket.* / comment.* methods are dispatcher-level aliases of the